 Minimalism is Not For Me.

-The belief: A minimalist style doesn’t suit me.
+The belief: A minimalist personal style and colour palette doesn’t suit me.
 It’s too tern, too plain, too… minimal.
 I love clashing prints, colours and textures- so how could I possibly enjoy minimalism?

 How I’m challenging it: Minimalism is a much broader concept than simply wearing monochrome, androginous pieces, barely there makeup or dainty jewelry.
 At the core, it revolves around decluttering, choosing quality instead of quantity, keeping only what brings us joy.